Internal erosion: Concentrated leak

 Longitudinal cracks arise from the spreading of the embankment, while transverse openings, which are much more common, are due to vertical settlement of the dam.
-The hydraulic shear stress τc required for the initiation of concentrated leak erosion can be estimated using laboratory testing, such as the hole erosion test (HET).
+The critical hydraulic shear stress τc required for the initiation of concentrated leak erosion can be estimated using laboratory testing, such as the hole erosion test (HET) or the jet erosion test (JET).

 Backward erosion

 Backward erosion often occurs in non-plastic soils such as fine sands.
 It can occur in sandy foundations, within the dam or levee, or in cofferdams under high flood pressures during construction, causing unraveling at the downstream face.
 It also occurs in landslide and flood-prone regions where slopes have been disturbed.

 Backward erosion is most often exhibited by the presence of sand boils at the downstream side of dams.
 Experiments from Sellmeijer and co-workers have shown that backwards erosion initiates in a slot through the strata that overlays the eroding soil (e.g. through excavations or drainage ditches) and then progress in many, smaller pipes (less than 2mm in height) rather than a single one.
 The stability of the pipes is dependent on the head, and once this is larger than a critical value (0.3-0.5 of flow path length), the channel extends upstream.
 Beyond this, at any head greater than the critical value, erosion progresses until eventually, the pipes break through to the upstream reservoir, at which point a breach occurs.
 In order for backward erosion to occur, the dam or levee body must form and maintain a ‘roof’ for the pipe.